John Grogan: Career

 His first college internship was at a community weekly paper called The Spinal Column.
 Upon graduation from Central Michigan University in 1979, he was hired as a police reporter for the St. Joseph Herald-Palladium.
 In 1985, he received a fellowship into the Kiplinger Mid-Career Program in Public Affairs Reporting at Ohio State University, where he earned a master's degree in Journalism, graduating in 1986.
 He was later accepted as a fellow at the Poynter Institute of Media Studies in St. Petersburg, Florida.
-After the fellowship, he was hired as a bureau reporter at the South Florida Sun-Sentinel in Fort Lauderdale, eventually being promoted to metropolitan columnist.
+After the fellowship, he was hired as a bureau reporter at the South Florida Sun-Sentinel in Fort Lauderdale, eventually promoted to metropolitan columnist.
 In 1999, he was named managing editor of Rodale's Organic Gardening magazine and moved to Pennsylvania.
 Three years later, in 2002, he joined The Philadelphia Inquirer as a columnist.
 The Inquirer published a volume of his best articles in 2007 called Bad Dogs Have More Fun.

 His journalistic career of over 20 years has won him several state and national awards, including the National Press Club's Consumer Journalism Award.

 In 2007, he began working full-time on his new book, a memoir, The Longest Trip Home.
 It was released on October 21, 2008.
 The Longest Trip Home is a coming of age memoir about Grogan's relationship with his family, particularly with his parents, revolving around the theme of "powerful love of family."
 According to his website, it is "a book for any son or daughter who has sought to forge an identity at odds with their parents', and for every parent who has struggled to understand the values of their children."

 In the spring of 2012, he joined Lehigh University as an adjunct professor in the department of journalism and communication.
 He teaches a writing course called Memoir and Me: First-Person Non-Fiction Narratives.